InsideEnergy/Data-for-stories/20170503-populated-areas-and-wells/readme.md

 * ACS_15_5_3 - ACS population estimate
 * ACS_15_5_4 - ACS margin of error

 This respositiory also includes images of the neighborhood where the April 17, 2017 home explosion in Firestone occurred, with an overlay of well locations, dating from 1999 to 2015, as well as an animated gif showing the expansion of homes.
 These are in the images --> Twilight-Ave-Images folder.
+Time-series images of other high-growth areas are in Greeley and Thornton are also included.

 ## Data Sources
 * **Oil and gas wells** - Colorado Oil and Gas Conservation Commission's (COGCC) [database of oil and gas well surface locations](http://cogcc.state.co.us/data2.html#/downloads)